SubhadityaMukherjee/AI-knowledge-base/docs/Amyloid-beta (Aβ) Protein.md

 ---

 # Amyloid-beta (Aβ) Protein
 - A naturally occurring protein in brain cells.
-Large, abnormal clumps of this protein form the amyloid plaques that are a physiological hallmark of [[Alzheimer’s Disease|Alzheimer’s disease]].
+Large, abnormal clumps of this protein form the amyloid plaques that are a physiological hallmark of [Alzheimer’s disease](Alzheimer%E2%80%99s%20Disease.md).